umarhassan-mitodl/11.384-spring-2018/content/pages/instructor-insights/_index.md

 The Malaysia Sustainable Cities Practicum (MSCP) is an intensive field-based course that brings 15 graduate students to Malaysia to learn about and analyze sustainable city development in five cities in Malaysia.

-In the first part of the Practicum, which happens in the fall each year, selected graduate students in the [Department of Urban Studies and Planning](http://dusp.mit.edu/) participate in an online self-study during which they learn about Malaysian culture, history, politics, ecology, geography, planning, and economics.
+In the first part of the Practicum, which happens in the fall each year, selected graduate students in the {{% resource_link "d7ff0523-c336-4201-a7cc-6e85385dc6e4" "Department of Urban Studies and Planning" %}} participate in an online self-study during which they learn about Malaysian culture, history, politics, ecology, geography, planning, and economics.
 They also learn about reflective practice and journaling.
-During the January Independent Activities Period, students and faculty travel to Malaysia for two weeks to conduct field-based research in conjunction with student and faculty colleagues at [Universiti Teknologi Malaysia](http://www.utm.my/).
+During the January Independent Activities Period, students and faculty travel to Malaysia for two weeks to conduct field-based research in conjunction with student and faculty colleagues at {{% resource_link "0d615fbf-8c0f-4eb2-8a7e-8727ae0cf68f" "Universiti Teknologi Malaysia" %}}.

-Each year, [MSCP visiting international scholars](https://malaysiacities.mit.edu/scholars) join the IAP Practicum as part of the teaching faculty.
+Each year, {{% resource_link "240aa620-7443-4db2-ac46-68a8389bba00" "MSCP visiting international scholars" %}} join the IAP Practicum as part of the teaching faculty.
 In the spring, they come to MIT and work with MIT doctoral students and faculty to prepare research papers to submit to peer-reviewed journals (in their separate fields) and produce teaching videos for global distribution.

-The Practicum concludes with a one-week group session at MIT that generates a [Research Agenda](https://malaysiacities.mit.edu/researchagenda) spelling out suggested research topics for the next year's cohort of international visiting scholars.
+The Practicum concludes with a one-week group session at MIT that generates a {{% resource_link "9f02d1db-2515-40e9-859c-e1c249758f8d" "Research Agenda" %}} spelling out suggested research topics for the next year's cohort of international visiting scholars.

 ## Course Outcomes